 During the design process, the electronic hardware will be prototyped using a breadboard for connections and DC power supply for consistent energy.
 Since the design will consist mostly of I/O devices and pull-up resistors, power consumption will mostly be dependent on the design of the firmware.
 As the firmware is updated for low-power consumption, the current required by the electronic hardware will be monitored through how much is drawn from the DC power supply.
 The goal would be to have the electronic hardware consume less power than is generated by solar power.
 To this end, the current drawn by the electronic hardware will be compared to the average power output of the solar cell as specified in its manual.

-A surplus of energy from solar power would allow the rechargeable batteries charge throughout the day and enable nighttime operation.
+A surplus of energy from solar power would allow the rechargeable batteries to charge throughout the day and enable nighttime operation.
 As such, the surplus of energy over an hour would be monitored to determine the practicality of storing enough energy to sustain the smart parking meter overnight until dawn.
 In an ideal case, the surplus should follow the following relationships.